healthdatasafe/data-model-draft/README.md

 Defines the initial version of stream structures and event types for a common model for HDS data points.

+## Usage

+- Files are published on https://model.healthdatasafe.dev

 ## Functional Requirements Specifications

 | Date             | 27th May 2025 |